Abdullah736-Qazi/Speech-recognition-model/README.md

 warnings
 keras
 Getting Started
-Install the required libraries using pip install <library_name>.
+Install the required libraries using pip install (All Dependencies).
-Download the speech emotion recognition dataset (replace <path_to_dataset> with the actual path).
+Download the speech emotion recognition dataset.
 Modify the script to point to the downloaded dataset location.
 Note: This script assumes the dataset is organized with audio files categorized by emotion in subfolders.